Flowersnow/CS311-Project/README.md

 **Intro**:

-A stock trading application that retrieves real time stock prices of a particular equity to determine a buy or sell signal.
+A stock trading application that retrieves real time stock prices of an equity to determine a buy or sell signal.
 The program uses [AlphaVantage Intraday API](https://www.alphavantage.co/documentation/) to retrieve live stock information and utilizes the [mean reversion model](https://medium.com/the-ocean-trade/algorithmic-trading-101-lesson-2-data-strategy-design-and-mean-reversion-25c19a003328) to determine the signal type.
-This program is valuable as it will benefit trading firms by strengthening their decision to either buy or sell a particular stock.
-A demo of the project can be seen [here](https://asciinema.org/a/tL9bJOQDuexR2ToCrATZnwz0Z?fbclid=IwAR3tpTXJllDCqyDCxJvvwdy9gi9XPgQHIMdxOYvLnQaORG43XxaPWxOJ5hE).
+This program is valuable as it will benefit trading firms by strengthening their decision to either buy or sell a stock.
+A demo of the program can be seen [here](https://asciinema.org/a/tL9bJOQDuexR2ToCrATZnwz0Z?fbclid=IwAR3tpTXJllDCqyDCxJvvwdy9gi9XPgQHIMdxOYvLnQaORG43XxaPWxOJ5hE).

 **Requirements**:
 To install Rust refer to Rust’s official installation [documentations](https://www.rust-lang.org/en-US/install.html).
 Our source code currently has only been tested on Windows, other platforms may behave unexpectedly.